george-mountain/web-app-builder--LLM/README.md

     Create .env file and place your API keys in the file.
 A sample of how to do this is seen on the .env file

-6. Alternative installation using pip:
+6. Alternative installation from Github using pip:
     You can install the project using pip by running the command below:

    ```bash